General Atomics MQ-9 Reaper: Poland

+The Polish Ministry of National Defense is currently operating an unspecified number of leased units since February 2023.

+On 12 December 2024, Poland signed a deal worth $310 million for three MQ-9B SkyGuardians with deliveries expected to start in 2027.

 Spain

-On 6 August 2015, the Spanish Ministry of Defence announced it would buy four Reaper surveillance aircraft with two ground control stations for €25 million ($27 million) in 2016, costing €171 million over five years.
+On 6 August 2015, the Spanish Ministry of Defence announced that the First government of Mariano Rajoy had decided to buy four Reaper surveillance aircraft with two ground control stations for €25 million ($27 million) in 2016, costing €171 million over five years.
 General Atomics will partner with Spanish Company SENER to deliver unarmed versions to Spain, making it the fifth European country to order the Reaper.
 In addition to selecting the Reaper, Spain is interested in the joint German-French-Italian project to develop a European MALE UAV.

 The Defense Department cleared the purchase on 6 October 2015.
 Spain selected the Reaper over the Heron TP to perform homeland security, counter-insurgency, and counter-terrorism operations.
 The Spanish government agreed to purchase the system on 30 October.
 The Reaper was selected over the Heron TP mainly for commonality with NATO allies who also use the airframe.
 Although Spain's immediate priority is for surveillance, they will eventually try to weaponize the platform.
-The first two aircraft and first GCS is planned for delivery in 2017, with the third aircraft in 2018 when they achieve IOC, and the last in 2020 achieving full operational capability (FOC).
+The first two aircraft and first GCS is planned for delivery in 2017, with the third aircraft in 2018 when they achieve Initial operating capability (IOC), and the last in 2020 achieving full operational capability (FOC).